Dangerous Goods Drivers Licence

 Please note: Assessment is conducted using the mandated assessment tool set by the Regulator, which requires a reasonable command of English and basic numeracy skills.

 This course includes a face-to-face module which runs for a minimum of 16 hours.
-Training will also include pre-course learning which must be completed by the applicant before attending the face-to-face sessions.
+All learning material and documentation will be provided on the day.
 Applicants selecting Safe Load Pass (SLP) must also complete modules after a licence is issued.

 This course is delivered at 15 Barrie Rd, Tullamarine VIC, or can be delivered at other suitable workplaces by arrangement.